↑

 What You Will Need

-North Bay Blueberries.
-Fresh fruit is always a good thing when it comes to making a delicious Dutch Baby, and for this Dutch Baby recipe, I used fresh, ripe, sweet North Bay Blueberries.
+North Bay Produce Blueberries.
+Fresh fruit is always a good thing when it comes to making a delicious Dutch Baby, and for this Dutch Baby recipe, I used fresh, ripe, sweet North Bay Produce Blueberries.

 Pure Vanilla Extract.
 You can use pure vanilla extract or vanilla bean paste; vanilla adds aromatic, sweet, and rich flavor to baked goods.